harvardnlp/struct-attn/README.md

 ## Neural Machine Translation

 ### Data
-The Japanese-English data can be downloaded by following the instructions at http://lotus.kuee.kyoto-u.ac.jp/ASPEC
+The Japanese-English data used for the paper can be downloaded by following the instructions at http://lotus.kuee.kyoto-u.ac.jp/ASPEC

 ### Preprocessing
 To preprocess the data, run